konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 ### Content

 The best advice to seed your community before launching it is to set-up a longer beta or private invite-only period.
 You’ll be getting your best users and customer on board in the beginning — They’ll also be able to give you feedback on your community so you can tweak it before launching.

+### Contributions

+* Users with profile pictures post more often than those without a profile picture (they also recieve more replies)
+* Users on average contribute 2-3 times per year
+* A healthy community has an average of 2-3 replies per post

 ### CommunityProjects